Mingding Doctrine

 Striving Upward, Without End

-1. Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to both ordinary members and pastors alike.
+1. Striving upward, without end is the most fundamental learning attitude in Chinese Mingding Doctrine, applicable to all members and pastors alike.

 2. Learning is the key pathway for us to know God and restore His image.
 Without learning, we drift away from God.

-3. Learning keeps our minds clear and active, preventing diseases associated with laziness (such as Alzheimer's), and avoiding the pitfall of thinking we have already attained.
-Instead, we must continuously pursue.
+3. Learning keeps our minds sharp and active, preventing diseases associated with laziness (such as Alzheimer's).
+It helps us avoid thinking we have already attained, but instead to pursue continuously.

-4. Learning helps us to dismantle the old, carnal, and worldly logical systems and build new systems that align with God's heart.
+4. Learning helps us dismantle the old, carnal, and worldly logic systems and build new systems that align with God's heart.

 The Importance of Growth and the Core of Shepherding

-1. In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good because it concerns whether we can restore the purpose of God's image in us.
+1. In Chinese Mingding Doctrine, there is pressure to grow, but this is precisely good, because it concerns whether we can restore God's purpose in our image.

-2. True shepherding focuses on the growth of individuals, rather than external matters like marriage or trivial life issues.
-People's problems can only be exposed and resolved in relationships and shepherding.
+2. True shepherding focuses on the growth of the person, rather than external matters like marriage or trivial life issues.
+A person's problems can only be exposed and resolved in relationships and shepherding.

-3. We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times because we do not believe we possess all truth.
-We must humble ourselves and allow God to continuously reveal.
+3. We must have the concept of "constant upgrading," just as the Book of Genesis can be studied multiple times, because we do not believe we possess all truth.
+We must humble ourselves and allow God to continually reveal.

-1. Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logical systems.
+1. Many "foolish" behaviors in life stem from the "garbage" loaded in our minds, that is, carnal logic systems.

-2. Learning "how to be human" and "how to live" requires study; it is not innate.
-The purpose of learning is to gain benefits and edification based on objective laws, rather than relying on our subjective opinions.
+2. Learning "how to be human" and "how to live" is necessary, not innate.
+The purpose of learning is to gain benefits and edification based on objective laws, not based on our own subjective opinions.

-3. Chinese Mingding has requirements for small group leaders.
-They should possess the ability to train others, not be satisfied with old materials, but continuously update and be responsible.
+3. Chinese Mingding Doctrine has requirements for small group leaders.
+They should possess the ability to train others, not be satisfied with old materials, but constantly update and be responsible.

 II.
-Chinese Mingding Doctrine: Characteristics of Continuous Renewal and Progress
+Chinese Mingding Doctrine: A Characteristic of Continuous Renewal and Progress

-1. Chinese Mingding Doctrine is a theology that is constantly renewed and progressing, unlike secular popular theologies that may not have changed for centuries.
+1. Chinese Mingding Doctrine is a theology that is constantly updating and progressing, unlike secular popular theologies that may not have changed for centuries.

-2. When faced with dissenting views, we do not argue or explain, but frankly admit that we do not possess all truth.
-This enables us to accept criticism and continuously adjust.
+2. When faced with dissenting opinions, we do not argue or explain, but frankly admit that we do not possess all truth.
+This enables us to accept criticism and constantly adjust.

-3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must promptly overturn them, never resist, and make improvements as a norm to more accurately hit God's heart.
+3. For past misunderstandings and practices, especially church-building concepts that do not align with the Bible, we must overturn them promptly, never resist, and improve as a norm, to more accurately hit God's heart.

-Avoid the Bad Habit of Explaining, Focus on Improvement
+Avoid the Bad Habit of Explaining, Focus on Improving

-1. Explanation is meaningless because it hinders improvement.
-We should devote all our energy to improvement, rather than making excuses for our mistakes.
+1. Explaining is meaningless because it hinders improvement.
+We should devote all our energy to improving, rather than making excuses for our mistakes.

-2. Do not dwell on past achievements, but accept criticism and continuously adjust.
-The shepherding system needs constant renewal and continuous adjustment with the times.
+2. Do not dwell on past achievements, but accept criticism and constantly adjust.
+The shepherding system needs to be constantly updated and adjusted with the times.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research

-1. As long as there are still problems that cannot be solved (rather than problems that cannot be explained), it indicates that we have not learned thoroughly.
+1. As long as there are still problems that cannot be solved (rather than problems that cannot be explained), it means we have not learned thoroughly.

 2. God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."